Requirements & Resources for HVAC Contractors

 How to Measure HVAC Fan Airflow

-Watch these five short videos to see how to measure HVAC fan airflow – one critical commissioning task for ENERGY STAR certified homes.
+Watch these five short videos to see how to measure HVAC fan airflow using total external static pressure – one critical commissioning task for homes and apartments certified using Track B.

 - Introduction (2:40)